 Teaching Elementary Spanish Once a Week

-Calico Spanish Curriculum is a robust elementary Spanish program containing over 365 lesson plans ranging from the pre-novice low proficiency level up to the novice high proficiency level.
-With so many lessons to teach and choose from, we find that the most popular question asked is “How will I make it through a level a year if I only teach one day a week?”
+The Calico Spanish Curriculum is a robust elementary Spanish program containing over 365 lesson plans ranging from the pre-novice low proficiency level up through the novice high proficiency level.
+With so many lessons to teach and choose from, we find that the most common question we’re asked is, “How will I make it through a level a year if I only teach one day a week?”

-The answer isn’t cut and dry but we will do our best to give you some options in this blog post.
+The answer isn’t cut and dry, but we will do our best to provide you with some options and insight in this blog post.

-Often times we find that elementary Spanish programs have goals for learners that may be a little too advanced for learners who are only meeting once a week with their Spanish teacher.
+Often times, we find that elementary Spanish programs have goals that may be too advanced for learners who are only meeting once a week with their Spanish teacher.
 If you are only meeting once a week for 25 minutes, you may need to consider what you really want learners to accomplish in one year.
 Here is a hint: if it involves identifying the gender of a noun, it is probably too advanced for the reality of your situation.

 For a once-a-week Spanish program, we recommend that you keep your class full of movement and communicative activities that are input-rich.
-We want learners to have as much comprehensible input in their 25 minutes of Spanish a week that they can get.
+We want learners to have as much comprehensible input as they can get in their 25 minutes of Spanish a week.
 The more input they have, the better!

-For learners who are able to read and write on their own, we recommend giving the activity sheets in the program as an optional practice activity for learners to do at home with their families.
+For learners who are able to read and write on their own, we recommend giving the activity sheets in the program as an optional practice activity for learners to do at home.
 We also recommend that you share our Games & Videos page with families so learners can interact with the language at home.

 Teaching Spanish to Preliterate Learners

-Here is what our CEO, Erica Fischer, has found beneficial with her pre-literate learners.
+Here is what one teacher has found beneficial with her pre-literate learners.

 “I have to do some adapting of the program in particular because my little learners are preliterate, so we have been moving through the program at about 3 weeks per Unit, doing about 3 lesson plans per meeting.
 This means that we’ll nearly finish Level A in this school year.
 With your learners, though, depending on what they are able to accomplish at home, you may well move faster than that.
 This also depends on what they already know, and will change if they move to Level B, where the lesson plans require a little more time.